Overlay

 The NatWest Greener Homes Attitude Tracker survey was first conducted in May 2021 and is compiled by S&P Global.
 The survey is intended to accurately anticipate changing consumer behaviour.
 The questionnaire is designed to be quick and easy to complete, incorporating a small number of key questions, which encourages regular participation among even high-level respondents.

-Ipsos MORI interviewed 4,500 adults (in total) from its online panel of respondents, with quota controls set by gender, age and region and the resultant survey data weighted to the known UK profile of this audience by gender, age, region and household income.
-Interviews were conducted online between, 13th– 17th April, 12th –15th May, and 8th – 10th June 2023.
-Ipsos MORI was responsible for the fieldwork and data collection only and not responsible for the analysis, reporting or interpretation of the survey results.
+Ipsos interviewed 9,000 adults aged 18-64 across the United Kingdom from its online panel of respondents and partner panels.
+Interviews were conducted online on a monthly basis between January 2025 – June 2025 to an approximate monthly sample of 1,500 adults.
+Respondents were excluded from taking part again in the survey for a 3 month period.
+A representative sample of adults was interviewed with quota controls set on gender, age and region and the resultant survey data was weighted to the known UK profile of this audience by gender, age, region and household income.
+Ipsos was responsible for the fieldwork and data collection only and not responsible for the analysis, reporting or interpretation of the survey results.

 For further information on the survey methodology, please contact economics@spglobal.com.